-Queen Mary, University of London
+Queen Mary, University of London, England

-Tarleton State University is pleased to continue its partnership with Midwestern State University and New Mexico State University to offer students this unique opportunity to study in London, England, Summer 2, July - August, 2013, at Queen Mary College, University of London.
+Tarleton State University is pleased to continue its partnership with Midwestern State University and New Mexico State University to offer students this unique opportunity to study in London, England, Summer II, at Queen Mary College, University of London.
 You will study in the heart of one of the most exciting cities in the world.
-Select one of nine course offerings (6 hours credit) for either undergraduate or graduate level courses.
+Select one of eleven course offerings (6 hours credit) for either undergraduate or graduate level courses.
 You must have completed 28 hours to be accepted into this program.

 While in London individual student student travel will be facilitated by the consortium staff.
 All students are advised to secure a credit/debit card (with PIN Number) to cover personal expenses, and ATMs are conveniently located on the Queen Mary campus.

 Classes are small and include a balanced mixture of lecture, guest speakers, field experience, and individual research.
 Credit hours are awarded by Midwestern State University and transferred to your home institution.
 American faculty from Midwestern, Tarleton State, and New Mexico State direct each class and assign grades.

 Each student will take one class and receive six credit hours.

 Classes will operate on a seminar-style format with all students actively participating in discussions with their professor as well as the numerous guest lecturers.
 Each lecture will be supplemented with a field experience that will add practical application to the issues that have been raised in class.
 Students enrolling in a class will be provided with a syllabus before they leave the United States.
 Research projects or papers will be completed upon return to the U.S. and sent to the professor of record for a final grade.
 A mini-break during the session will allow students to explore Great Britain or virtually any venue in Western Europe.